ubccr/ccrdocs/pages/cloud/using.md

 ### Security-Groups

 Security groups are an important concept to understand in Openstack.
 Security groups define a set of IP filter rules that determine how network traffic flows to and from an instance like a firewall.
-Because the Cloud needs to be flexible, the Lake Effect public IP address space is not protected by the UB firewall; therefore, it's critical that you setup secure access to your instances.
+Because the Cloud needs to be flexible, the LakeEffect public IP address space is not protected by the UB firewall; therefore, it's critical that you setup secure access to your instances.
 Security groups are the primary method from protecting your VMs from Internet Security Threats.

 #### Creating Security Groups